Exercise, Nutrition and HealthFind a programme

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

 The Faculty of Social Sciences and Law has an allocation of 1+3 and +3 ESRC scholarships.
-Applicants may also apply for funding from the University of Bristol scholarship fund and alumni PhD scholarship fund.
+Applicants may also be interested in applying for funding from the University of Bristol scholarship fund and alumni PhD scholarship fund.

 Further information on funding for prospective UK, EU and international postgraduate students.